 Employers need to report the following information for each new hire, or recalled employee:

 New hires in Ohio may be reported electronically or non-electronically.
-Employers who are submitting electronically have three options:
+Employers submitting electronically have three options:

-Employers who do not wish to use the recommended electronic reporting options can file paper new hire reports via fax or mail.
+Employers choosing not to use the recommended electronic reporting options can file new hire reports on paper via fax or mail.
 Employers should use the Ohio New Hire Reporting Form, a W4, or another list providing all the required information.

 NOTE: Employers with employees in more than one state should register to report to Ohio as a multistate employer with the Federal Office of Child Support Enforcement.

-Employers who fail to report new hires in the proper timeframe may receive fines of up to $25 per new hire that was not reported.
+Employers failing to report new hires in the proper timeframe may receive fines of up to $25 per new hire that was not reported.

-If it is deemed that failure to report was intentional on behalf of the employer and employee, fines can reach u to $500 per new hire that was not reported.
+If it is deemed that failure to report was intentional on behalf of the employer and employee, fines can reach up to $500 per new hire that was not reported.

 One of the most important and largest areas of Labor Laws in Ohio are wage and hour laws.
 Employers should ensure a proper understanding of these laws before processing payroll in Ohio.